openbmc/docs/cpp-style-and-conventions.md

   will do.

 - Use `uint8_t`, `int16_t`, `uint32_t`, `int64_t`, etc. for types where size is
-  important due to hardware interaction.
-Do not use them, without good reason, when hardware interaction is not involved; prefer size_t or int instead.
+  important due to interactions with hardware or some externally defined API/ABI (such as a system call or library interface).
+Do not use them, without good reason, when such interaction is not involved; prefer size_t or int instead.